Skip to main content

 Managing chat threads

+It's easy to drill down into all the conversations and leads originating from your chat widget.
 The Engagement page in the main navigation menu is the hub of your organization’s chat and text message threads, organized by thread status.

 On this page, you’ll see:

-• Chat thread overview:
+• Agent thread overview:

 • All: Your chat inbox, including opened and closed threads.